-The school should also consider their duty of care responsibility in relation to those staff who may access disturbing images or other inappropriate material whilst undertaking a search.
-Seeing such material can be most upsetting.
-There should be arrangements in place to support such staff.
-The school may wish to add further detail about these arrangements.
+The school also considers their duty of care responsibility in relation to those staff who may access disturbing images or other inappropriate material whilst undertaking a search.
+Seeing such material can be most upsetting and make arrangements in place to support such staff accordingly.